 Our Values and Ethos

 Northern Primary School is located in the rural village of Weir, close to Bacup in the Rossendale Valley.
 We currently have 195 children on role from the ages of 4 to 11.
 We believe that the special ‘feel’ at Northern Primary is to do with our caring, friendly atmosphere.
-Under the leadership of a new head and leadership team, our school continues to develop in many exciting ways, providing a rich and quality experience for our pupils.
+Under the leadership of the leadership team and governors, our school continues to develop in many exciting ways, providing a rich and quality experience for our pupils.

 At Northern, the school community seeks to develop happy and confident children who are challenged to aspire to excellence whilst caring for, and respecting, themselves and others.
 We are committed to providing an environment that will develop a happy and healthy child.
 We believe this is the key to encouraging each child to achieve his/her full potential and become a responsible and independent citizen.
 Our vision for Northern Primary School reflects a passionate commitment to learning and recognition of the uniqueness of individual learners.
 It is driven by our desire to offer the best possible education for our pupils in partnership with parents and the local community.